-We caught up with businesswoman Marie Hunt (the executive director and head of research and consultancy at CBRE Ireland) to find out what it takes to be a good manager in 2019
+We caught up with businesswoman Marie Hunt (the executive director and head of research and consultancy at CBRE Ireland) to find out what it takes to be a good manager

 If you're thinking of moving up the career ladder, congratulations.
 This is a big step (but it's also an exciting one).